 Your OET teacher,

-Do you prefer a video of Alex explaining OET listening tips?
+Do you prefer a video of Alex explaining OET listening practice tips?
 Click on the video below to watch!